virus-info¶

 If the taxonomy is

-, a minimal record is created (genome type set as “uncharacterized” and structure as “undetermined”).Otherwise, the contig’s taxnomy lineage is searched through a list of known segmented taxa and information on the segmentation of the corresponding taxon is retrieved.
+"unclassified viruses", a minimal record is created (genome type set as “uncharacterized” and structure as “undetermined”).Otherwise, the contig’s taxnomy lineage is searched through a list of known segmented taxa and information on the segmentation of the corresponding taxon is retrieved.
 If the contig’s taxonomy belongs to a taxon containing segmented viruses and the fraction of segmented viruses in that taxon is high (>=25%), extra details are echoed to the terminal (see Example below).

 It also deduces the predicted genome structure based on the taxonomy: